Could spicy snacks be causing stomach pain in kids? - NewsBreak

 In more extreme cases, these snacks have the potency to erode the inner lining of the stomach.

 “So that’s why we recommend making children have a nice balanced diet.
 It’s much gentler on the stomach,” Seery said.
-“There’s nothing wrong with spicy in moderation.”‘Baby Boomers ONLY’: Dollar Tree manager out of job over help wanted sign
+“There’s nothing wrong with spicy in moderation.”Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 Some red flags that parents should look for in their children are unexplained weight loss, pronounced vomiting, persistent diarrhea beyond two weeks, and extremely sharp abdominal pain.